fluffy rambles (Fibromyalgia)

 It seems like the pro-MSG camp is really ramping up their Discourse again lately, and it’s getting really frustrating.

-Yes, it sucks that MSG sensitivity was labeled “Chinese restaurant syndrome.”
+Yes, it is deeply unfortunate1 that MSG sensitivity was labeled “Chinese restaurant syndrome.”
 Yes, it is probably the case that a lot of supposed MSG sensitivity was psychosomatic and due specifically to that name.
 And yes, glutamic acid does exist in a lot of things naturally and does in fact contribute to the “umami” flavor.
 I don’t disagree with any of those things.

-What I do disagree with, however, is the mischaracterization that everyone who has an MSG sensitivity is just faking it or being “racist” or whatever, with the same strawman “gotchas” like “Did you know it’s also in Pringles and Doritos?!”
+What I do disagree with, however, is the mischaracterization that everyone who has an MSG sensitivity is just faking it or being racist, with the same strawman “gotchas” like “Did you know it’s also in Pringles and Doritos?!”
 (Yes, I do.
 It was Doritos which first gave me a reaction, for that matter.
 Long before I’d ever heard of MSG or “Chinese restaurant syndrome.”)

 It turns out that there’s a high correlation between MSG sensitivity and fibromyalgia.
 And like many things that cause fibro problems, it’s not a single isolated incident that causes problems, but an accumulation of issues.
 If I have something with a low-ish amount of MSG on its own, I probably won’t have a problem.
 But if I have something with a lot of it, or if I’ve had it several times over the course of a week, I will have a problem and it will ruin the rest of my day.